thomson3914/-FriendFinder/README.md

 ### :boom: Features

 * A compatibility-based "FriendFinder" application (basically a dating app).
-* This full-stack site will take in results from the users' survey,
+* This full-stack site will take in results from the users' survey.
-* then compares their answers with those from other users.
+* It then compares their answers with those from other users.
 * The closest match will be the friend with the least amount of difference.
 * Once the most compatible friend is found, their name and picture is displayed in the modal pop-up!